15532th/avtdl/EXAMPLES.md

 Every example is meant to be a valid configuration file, that can be used standalone or as part of a bigger config.
 See also [configuration file example](example.config.yml), that can be used as a starting point.

 Names and urls used in configuration does not have to point to existing channels for the configuration to be considered valid.
 On the other hand, the `cookies_file` parameter, if used, must point to existing file in [correct format](README.md#cookiesfile).
-Note, that the `command` parameter of the [execute](PLUGINS.md#execute---run-pre-defined-shell-command) plugin, including possible "--cookies" argument, is not subject to validity checks and is executed as is.
+Note that the `command` parameter of the [execute](PLUGINS.md#execute---run-pre-defined-shell-command) plugin, including a possible "--cookies" argument, is not subject to validity checks and is executed as is.

 When avtdl is running, it is possible to change current config in the [web interface](avtdl/ui/info/info.md) (restart required).
 Manually created configuration can be edited in the web ui and vice versa.